mapbox/flutter-mapbox-gl/README.md

 # Flutter Mapbox GL Native

+> **Please note that this project is experimental and is not officially supported.** We welcome [feedback](https://github.com/mapbox/flutter-mapbox-gl/issues) and contributions.

 A flutter plugin for [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) that allows to embed interactive, customizable vector maps inside a flutter widget.
 Early development stage, only Android is supported for now.